 Heart problems are usually caused by poor eating habits, lack of exercise, and stress.
 Smoking, excess weight, and other destructive lifestyle choices affect the heart in negative ways.
 Often heart disease can be reversed if lifestyle is changed.
+Medicinal herbs can also help the heart.
+Herbs can help open blood vessels, help get the blood flowing, and help purify the whole blood system.

 Heart problems come in many forms with varying symptoms.
 Arrhythmias are electrical disruptions.
 Palpitations occur when the heart is beating out of sequence.
 Abnormal fatigue, swollen ankles, and excess fluid in the lungs are signs of congestive heart failure.
 Shortness of breath, uncomfortable racing of the heart, dizziness, fainting, nausea, unexplained pain in the upper torso, or a vise-like pressure across the chest area can be signs of heart attack.